abattalov/throw_here/README.md

 # ThrowHere

-This program helps you find disc golf courses near you!
+This Ruby Gem provides a CLI that gives information on the disc golf courses in the United States as listed on the Professional Disc Golf Association (PDGA) website.

 ## Installation